hoskin/promptpig/README.md

-# TSPrompt
+# 🐷 PromptPig

-**TSPrompt** is a lightweight TypeScript-first wrapper for LLMs like OpenAI, OpenRouter, and others.
+**PromptPig** is a lightweight TypeScript-first wrapper for LLMs like OpenAI, OpenRouter, and others.
 It helps you write structured, type-safe prompts by turning your templates into callable, validated functions.

 No more messy prompt spaghetti or unsafe parsing.
 Instead, clean and declarative LLM calls with full TypeScript support.